The Kind of Support You Can Expect From a Franchisor

 In other areas, including supply chain, marketing support, replacement management training, new products, and services, etc., the franchisor will generally provide that support from their headquarters staff.
 More and more franchisors are including in their support system an Intranet where you will also be able to communicate with other franchisees in the system, to get advice and guidance directly from your fellow franchisees.

 Most franchisors will have regional or system meetings and conventions.
 In addition to allowing you to meet directly with the franchise system’s management and staff and other franchisees and vendors, these are generally one of the most important venues for the franchisor to convey new information and training.
 It’s highly beneficial to take advantage of these regional and system meetings when they are offered.

 Marketing and Advertising

-You should expect assistance and guidance in the type of marketing and advertising you should conduct when you first open your business (market introduction/grand opening).
-During the term of your franchise, you will likely also be required to conduct local advertising or to collectively advertise with other franchisees and company-owned locations in your market area.
+You can generally expect market introduction assistance and grand opening guidance from the franchisor in the type of marketing and advertising you should use when you first open your business.
+During the term of your franchise, you will likely be required to advertise locally or to collectively advertise with other franchisees and company-owned locations in your market area.

 Most franchisors will also require you to contribute to a system advertising or brand fund that will be used to support the marketing programs for the system.
 The minimum amount you will be required to invest in marketing and advertising will be specified in your disclosure document and agreement.